Great storm of 1987: Criticism of the Met Office

 The Met Office was severely criticised by most of the national press for failing to forecast the storm correctly.

 The Met Office conducted an internal inquiry, scrutinised by two independent assessors, and a number of recommendations were made.
 Chiefly, observational coverage of the atmosphere over the ocean to the south and west of the UK was improved by increasing the quality and quantity of observations from ships, aircraft, buoys and satellites.
 Continued refinements were made to the computer models used in forecasting, and changes were made in the training of forecasters.
 In addition, reforms in the way the Met Office reports warnings of severe weather were implemented, leading to substantially more warnings being issued in the future.
 Further deployment of improved tracking devices and improvements in the computer model simulations were supported by the purchase of an additional Cray supercomputer.
 Warnings for the Burns' Day Storm just over two years later were accurate and on time, although the model forecast hinged on observations from two ships in the Atlantic near the developing storm the day before it reached the UK.

-BBC meteorologist Michael Fish drew particular criticism for reporting several hours before the storm hit: Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way; well, if you're watching, don't worry, there isn't, but having said that, actually, the weather will become very windy, but most of the strong winds, incidentally, will be down over Spain and across into France.
+BBC meteorologist Michael Fish drew particular criticism for reporting several hours before the storm hit: Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way.
+Well, if you're watching, don't worry; there isn't.
+But, having said that, actually, the weather will become very windy.
+But most of the strong winds, incidentally, will be down over Spain and across into France.

 Fish has subsequently claimed that his comments about a hurricane had nothing to do with the UK; they referred to Florida, USA, and were linked to a news story immediately preceding the weather bulletin, but had been so widely repeated out of context that the British public remains convinced that he was referring to the approaching storm.
 According to Fish, the woman in question was actually a colleague's mother who was about to go on holiday in the Caribbean, and had called regarding Hurricane Floyd to see if it would be safe to travel.
-This explanation has been discredited however: there was indeed a call from a Mrs Anita Hart, from Pinner, who was about to go on holiday to Wales, and had been warned by her son (a trainee meteorologist that a hurricane was on its way), and rang the Met Office to check.
-When challenged on this Fish then claimed that "nobody phoned up" and that she was a "non-existing woman", apparently contradicting his previous declaration, when interviewed about Anita Hart's claims of being the woman who made the call.